Is cinnamon a nut allergy?

 Is cinnamon safe for tree nut allergy sufferers?

-Most likely yes.
+Yes, cinnamon is most likely safe for tree nut allergy sufferers.
 Cinnamon is made from tree bark and not a tree nut, most allergists suggest that cinnamon is safe to consume if you have a tree nut allergy.
+However, it’s essential to be cautious about potential cross-contamination.
+If cinnamon is processed in facilities that also handle tree nuts, there might be a slight risk of cross-contact.

 left image of a tree nut, right image of cinnamon being poured out of a spoon and into a bowl.
 Overlay words say "cross reactivity"